Dutch Rose cultivation

 For better drainage, Gravel sand is added at the bottom.
 The soil should be porous.

 Organic manure is added to bed because they provide nutritious elements for plant & help to improve the soil texture.

-For better roots establishment FYM & DAP or SSP ( 10 to 15 gm /sq.meter) is properly mixed on the upper layer of bed.
+For better roots establishment, FYM & DAP or SSP ( 10 to 15 gm /sq. meter) is properly mixed on the bed’s upper layer.

-Before plantation making, the decision for selection of right dutch rose varieties & right color combination is important it boosts Dutch rose marketing efforts.
+Before plantation, selection of the right dutch rose varieties & the right color combination is important.
+It boosts Dutch rose marketing efforts.

-most Dutch rose growers select this type of color combination in there Greenhouse.
+Dutch rose growers select this type of color combination in their Greenhouse.

-For transplanting select Dutch Rose plants usually are 5 to 6 week’s old budded plants; dutch rose the plants must be healthy, free from disease with well root development.
+For transplanting, select Dutch Rose plants usually are 5 to 6 weeks old budded plants; Dutch rose plants must be healthy and free from disease with well-rooted development.

-Plant density for Dutch is 8 –10 plants / sq.mtr. is suitable. but Plant density depends upon variety to a variety
+Plant density for Dutch is 8 –10 plants / sq. meter.
+Is suitable. but Plant density depends upon variety to a variety

-Two rows planted on one bed the distance between plant to plant is 18 cm, and row – row is 30 cm.
+Two rows are planted on one bed; the distance between plant to plant is 18 cm, and row – row is 30 cm.